Showbox building owner sues city, potentially seeks $40 million

 - Barbara Bailey, co-owner of Bailey/Coy Books, dies at 74

-The lawsuit, which was first reported by Crosscut, aims to invalidate the ordinance and failing that, lawyers will seek at least $40 million in damages.
+The lawsuit, which was first reported by Crosscut, aims to invalidate the ordinance and failing that, lawyers will seek approximately $40 million in damages, based upon the property’s “fair and reasonable” market value.
 A hearing or trial date has been set for Jan.
 28, 2019.

 “The City’s action is fundamentally inconsistent with the property’s location and deteriorated state, inconsistent with the development of the Pike Place Market in the 1970s, and inconsistent with the rights of the property owner,” the complaint says.